secure-software-engineering/SWARM-CG/benchmarks/javascript/pycg_js/args/imported_assigned_call/README.md

-Import a function from another module and call it with a function parameter which as been assigned to a variable.
+Import a function from another module and call it with a function parameter that has been assigned to a variable.